winsonrich/aws-encryption-sdk-java/README.md

 You don't need an Amazon Web Services (AWS) account to use this SDK, but some of the [example code][examples] requires an AWS account, a customer master key (CMK) in AWS KMS, and the AWS SDK for Java.

-* **To create an AWS account**, go to [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and choose **I am a new user.** Follow the instructions to create an AWS account.
+* **To create an AWS account**, go to [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and then choose **I am a new user.** Follow the instructions to create an AWS account.

 * **To create a CMK in AWS KMS**, go to [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the KMS documentation and then follow the instructions on that page.